Nehabhoi/KNN/README.md

 ## About The Project

-This project create a classifier using K Nearest Neighbours.
+This project create a classifier using K Nearest Neighbours. <br />
 It Does following things:
 - Build and train the kNN model.
 - Test kNN Model.